ibm-cloud-docs/openshift/openshift_clusters.md

    </tr>
    <tr>
    <td><code>--public-service-endpoint</code></td>
-   <td>Enable the public service endpoint so that your OpenShift master can be accessed over the public network, for example to run `oc` commands from your terminal, and so that your OpenShift master and the worker nodes can communicate over the public VLAN.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID>`.</td>
+   <td>Enable the public service endpoint so that your OpenShift master can be accessed over the public network, for example to run `oc` commands from your terminal, and so that your OpenShift master and the worker nodes can communicate over the public VLAN.
+You must enable the public service endpoint.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID>`.</td>
    </tr>
    <tr>
    <td><code>--disable-disk-encrypt</code></td>